THE BEST CYCLING SUNGLASSES

 The lens was a bit too dark for my liking as I typically ride before the high sun is up and on roads with plenty of tree canopy.

 Ah, and the look.
-It works for a race liker Miles but on me, I look like a poseur.
+It works for a racer like Miles but on me, I look like a poseur.

-Depending on the frame and lens colors you prefer, the 100% Speedcraft SL price out at USD$155 to USD$195, £112 to £180.
-They are available online using this link to Competitive Cyclist, one of my top-ranked stores and Tredz in the UK store, another top-ranked store that gives In The Know Cycling readers an exclusive discount when you order using the store link above and enter code ITK10 at checkout.
+Depending on the frame and lens colors you prefer, the 100% Speedcraft SL price out at USD$155 to USD$195, £140 to £180.
+They are available online at stores I recommend using these links to Planet Cyclery and Performance Bike in the US and Cyclestore and Tredz Limited in the UK.
+Tredz gives In The Know Cycling readers an exclusive 10% discount when you order using the store link above and enter code ITKTDZ10 at checkout.

 Oakley Flight Jacket